alphagov/govuk-frontend/docs/contributing/tasks.md

 **`npm start` will trigger `gulp dev` that will:**

 - clean the `./public` folder
+- copy fonts and images
-- compile JavaScript and Sass, including documentation (`gulp compile`)
+- compile JavaScript and Sass, including documentation
 - compile again when `.scss` and `.mjs` files change
 - runs `npm run serve`